Privacy Policy

 Lawfulness of processing

 The processing of personal data is only lawful if there is a legal basis for the processing.
-Legal basis for the processing can be according to Article 6 para.
-1
+The legal basis for processing may be in accordance with Article 6 (1)

 lit. a – f GDPR shall be in particular: